spcruz5/holbertonschool-monty/README.md

-#Stacks, Queues, FIFO, LIFO
+# Stacks, Queues, FIFO, LIFO

+The goal of this project is to create an interpreter for Monty ByteCodes files.

-##Compilation & Output
+## Compilation & Output

 $ gcc -Wall -Werror -Wextra -pedantic -std=c90 *.c -o monty